2 min read

 For some, that may be walking to the neighboring village; for others, it may be the other side of the world.

-Geography is irrelevant; you need a change of perspective, challenging ideologies, and the realization that there are many ways to live life, and yours may be wholly unsuited to you.
+Geography's irrelevant; you need a change of perspective, challenging ideologies, and the realization that there are infinite ways to live life, and yours may be wholly unsuited to you.

 You must be prepared to leave the security of habituation, the comfort and insularity of your "known" environment, and step into a world aching to be explored.

-In exploring the outer, curiously, you will inevitably stumble across the realization that you have begun to charter the inner also.
+In exploring the outer, curiously, you'll inevitably stumble across the realization that you have begun to charter the inner also.
 Each threshold you cross is another road to uncovering the intimate call of your psyche.
 The call of the wild, as Kerouac expressed.

 Eventually, free from social, historical, and environmental buffers, you'll find yourself silently pulled by your bliss.
 Your job is to heed Joseph Campbell's advice and allow yourself to follow it.

 We must recognize that our experiences are cheapened if they have not come from a deep inner connection with life.
-If they are not a result of a deep, yearning curiosity to carve your own ideologies and forge your own insights rather than move into adult maturity having been the submissive receptacle of other people's conventions, taboos, and fears.
+If they're not a result of a deep, yearning curiosity to carve your own ideologies and insights rather than move into adult maturity having been the submissive receptacle of other people's conventions, taboos, and fears.

 Travel, in any form, is the greatest remedy for a mind allergic to stale dogmas and institutional vacuousness.